microsoft/ReactorPlanning/docs/delivering-your-session.md

   - You may forget something or where you are
 - Bring the energy
   - Speaking into the void is a little weird
-  - You provide all of the energy
+  - You provide ALL of the energy

 ## Closing